 6. We will let you know the result of the review within 7 days of the end of the review.
 At this time we will write to you confirming our final position on your complaint and explaining our reasons.
 We have eight weeks in all to consider and respond to your complaint.

 7. If you remain dissatisfied at the end of our complaints procedure, you would then be at liberty to contact the legal ombudsman, provided you are an individual, a personal representative of a deceased person, a “micro-enterprise” (having fewer than 10 employees and annual income of less than £1 million, or trustee of a trust with assets of less than £1 million.
-The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when someone should have found out about the problem.
-However, if we send a final written response to your complaint within eight weeks of receiving it, the time limit for you to refer the matter to the legal ombudsman would be six months from the date of the final response.
+The Legal Ombudsman can investigate complaints no later than one year from the date of the act or omission being complained about; or one year from the date when the complainant should have realised that there was cause for complaint.
+If you wish to refer your complaint to the Legal Ombudsman , this must be done within 6 months of our final response to your complaint.

 If you would like more information about the Legal Ombudsman, their contact details are as follows:-